i-yamane/i-yamane.github.io/publications.md

 In _Proceedings of 11th International Conference on Learning Representations ([ICLR 2023](https://iclr.cc/Conferences/2023))_, to appear.<br />
 [[OpenReview](https://openreview.net/forum?id=FZdJQgy05rz)]

-- Ikko Yamane, Yann Chevaleyre, Takashi Ishida, and Florian Yger.
+- Ikko Yamane, Yann Chevaleyre, Takashi Ishida, and Florian Yger.<br />
 Mediated Uncoupled Learning and Validation with Bregman Divergences: Loss Family with Maximal Generality.<br />
 In _Proceedings of the 26th International Conference on Artificial Intelligence and Statistics ([AISTATS 2023](https://virtual.aistats.org/Conferences/2023))_, to appear.